CodeElevate-afk/imageresizer.github.io/SECURITY.md

 1. Do not disclose it publicly until it has been addressed.

-2. Report the vulnerability via email at security@example.com (Replace with actual email).
+2. Report the vulnerability via email at harmonylyrics4@gmail.com .

 3. Provide detailed information, including: